20 Different Types of Snakes in Louisiana

 Their colors range from yellow-gray to black, and they can grow as long as five feet.

-The timber rattlesnake is at the top of Louisiana’s deadliest predators list.
-Their fangs are incredibly long and sharp.
+The timber rattlesnake is one of Louisiana’s deadliest predators.
+Its fangs are incredibly long and sharp.

 Of all the deadly snakes in the state, their venom is also the most concentrated.